Skip to main content

 • Too many agents: Reduce the number of subtasks by simplifying your query, or lower max_agents

-• High token usage: Lower max_iterations_per_agent or use model_tier: "small"
+• High token usage: Lower max_iterations_per_agent, use model_tier: "small", or reduce max_total_tokens

-• Agents stuck in loops: Convergence detection (3 consecutive non-tool iterations) should catch this automatically
+• Agents stuck in loops: Convergence detection (3 consecutive non-tool iterations) catches this automatically

 Fallback Behavior

-If the swarm workflow fails (decomposition error, all agents fail, etc.), Shannon automatically falls back to standard DAG/Supervisor workflow routing.
+If the swarm workflow fails (planning error, all agents fail, etc.), Shannon automatically falls back to standard DAG/Supervisor workflow routing.
 The force_swarm flag is removed from context to prevent recursive failures.

 Next Steps